 Response: Learn to enjoy her pleasure.
 You could join in the chorus.

 For over several decades, 93-year old Dr. Mahinder Watsa has promoted the importance of sexual pleasure, consent and information as a passage to gender equality and health.
 Within India where there is increasing intolerance, this is no small feat.
 His overall approach to sex as a “happy event” has won him immense popularity among the public, especially the youth.

 For the uninitiated, Dr. Watsa is the most well-known sex advice columnist in the country.
 He has been featured in interviews by New York Times, Al Jazeera, BBC and called a national treasure by Scroll India.
 He is also a former President of Family Planning Association of India and started India’s first official sex education effort for adolescents in the 1970s.

-Ultimately Ask the Sexpert is a universal story about desire and the human need for communication.
-The film’s universality is one of the reasons why it is supported largely by Public Broadcasting System in the US for its relevance even in American culture.
+Ultimately, Ask the Sexpert is a universal story about desire and the human need for communication.
+The film’s universality is one of the reasons why it is supported largely by Public Broadcasting System in the US for its relevance even to American culture.

-The film was recently launched earlier this month on Netflix India and is currently rated as one of the top 4 choices on Netflix by NDTV.
+The film was recently launched on Netflix India and is currently rated as one of the top 4 choices on Netflix by NDTV.

 We would love to bring this film to theaters in major US cities, especially those with significant Indian-American representation!
 If you’d like to support this effort, please get in touch at firstname.lastname@example.org for details.

 Vaishali Sinha is the Co-Director/Producer of the feature documentary MADE IN INDIA about the personal stories behind the phenomenon of outsourcing surrogate mothers to India.
 The film premiered at Hot Docs Film Festival as a festival favorite, has been the winner of several awards and aired on television in the US in 2012.
 MADE IN INDIA was nominated for the Ridenhour Prize for excellence in truth-telling.